evolve700/PlexPlaylistExport/README.md

   - /playlists
 ```

-where in `/beets` I have the structure as exported by the `beet move` command from above and in `/playlists` I have all my playlists
+where in `/beets` I have the structure as exported by the `beet move -e` command from above and in `/playlists` I have all my playlists
 created with this script.
 With the default setup of the `..`-relative-paths this should work really well and it does for me and my car.